Confirmed! BlueWalker 3 satellite outshines 99% of stars

 BW3 is the largest-ever commercial communications array deployed in low-Earth orbit and is designed to communicate directly with cellular devices via 3GPP standard frequencies at 5G speeds.
 Now that it has been unfolded, the satellite spans 693 square feet [64 square meters] in size, a design feature critical to support a space-based cellular broadband network.
 The satellite is expected to have a field of view of over 300,000 square miles [777,000 square kilometers] on the surface of the Earth.

-Abel Avellan, Chairman and Chief Executive Officer of AST SpaceMobile, said:
+Abel Avellan, Chairman and Chief Executive Officer of AST SpaceMobile, had said:

 The successful unfolding of BlueWalker 3 is a major step forward for our patented space-based cellular broadband technology and paves the way for the ongoing production of our BlueBird satellites.